Seventh Angel

-Seventh Angel are an English Christian metal band that formed in 1987 in Halesowen, West Midlands.
+Seventh Angel are an English former Christian metal band that formed in 1987 in Halesowen, West Midlands.
 The band was known for its combination of doom metal and thrash metal.
 The band initially released two albums, The Torment (1990) and Lament for the Weary (1992), before disbanding; these records achieved mainstream distribution through the Music for Nations label, making Seventh Angel label mates with such groups as Metallica, Slayer and Megadeth.
 The Daily Telegraph called Seventh Angel "one of the leading Christian thrash metal bands in Great Britain."

 The band headlined the Metal Meltdown festival in 1990, played concerts in Germany and the Netherlands, and they were featured on both Channel 4 and BBC TV for several live performances of their Greenbelt Festival concerts.
 Guitarist/vocalist Ian Arkley later formed the doom metal bands Ashen Mortality and My Silent Wake.
 In May 2008, the group announced their reforming.
 The current line-up consists of the original members Ian Arkley (guitars, vocals), Simon Bibby (guitar), Andrew "Tank" Thompson (drums) and Mark Broomhead (bass).
 The band released their third album, The Dust of Years, in 2009.

 History

 Demo era (1987–1989)

 Seventh Angel was formed in 1987 by Ian Arkley and Andrew (Andi) Blount with Scott Rawson joining very soon afterwards.
-In August 1988, the first drummer Andrew Blount was replaced by Andy Hopkins who played with the band until December.
+In August 1988, the first drummer Andrew Blount left to start college and was replaced by Andy Hopkins who played with the band until December.
 Stuart Benton was trialled as the vocalist for a brief period in 1988.

 In early 1989, Mark Ruff joined the band as their drummer.
 Seventh Angel's self-titled demo, sometimes referred to as the "Red" demo, was produced in 1989 with Ian playing lead guitar, bass (as Neil A Kray) as well as vocals.
 A few days later, Simon Bibby joined as the bassist and the band began to play local concerts around the West Midlands.
 The band played its first concert in May 1989 in Netherton, West Midlands.

 In August 1989, Seventh Angel performed their fifth concert at the Greenbelt Festival, supporting American rock band One Bad Pig.
 Afterwards, Mark Ruff left and Seventh Angel toured the United Kingdom, including Ireland, with the American Christian metal band Whitecross.
 Colin Brookes played drums during the tour.
 Andrew "Tank" Thompson replaced Colin on drums.
 Seventh Angel's second demo, The Rehearsal Demo, was recorded whilst Scott Rawson had a short break away from the band.